Franchise Fees

 PMP maximizes efficiency in street repair and replacement by identifying the right action to take at the right time.
 This prolongs pavement life, keeps City infrastructure in good condition and supports property values.

-PMP funding is provided through state aids, assessments, levy taxes and, now, franchise fees.
-With franchise fees, existing trails are maintained, street overlay maintenance is fully funded, and the sealcoat program is partially funded.
+PMP funding is provided through state aids, assessments, levy taxes and now, franchise fees.
+With franchise fees, existing trails and sidewalks are maintained and the street overlay maintenance and the sealcoat programs are fully funded.
+City staff is also reviewing the addition of a retaining wall and sustainability component to Franchise Fees.

 Overlay/sealcoat